ForbiddenIdiot/Main-Class-Project/README.md

   * 8:53 PM Created Production Class

 ## Key Programming Concepts Utilized
-This program demonstrates the use of JavaFx as an extension of Java to create a form with a button and to use that form to print text to the console.
+This program demonstrates the use of JavaFx as an extension of Java.
+It allows the user to enter the quanity of a product and record how many units of a product were manufactured, as well as the date and time of manufacture.
+This information is stored into a SQL database.